alexander-matz/tamias/README.md

 `owner=<new-owner>`

-If you're update a permission you can either add/remove or set the roles for that permission.
+If you update a permission you can either add/remove or set the roles for that permission.
 In either case you can pass multiple users separated by commas.
 It's explained the most easy way by some examples: